 The concentration must be between 5% and 15%.
 If the concentration is below 5%, there is not enough to support combustion.
 If the concentration is above 15%, there is too much gas to support combustion.

 An average person can easily detect the smell of gas at a concentration as low as 1% by volume in air.
 That concentration is about 5 times lower than the level that will support combustion.
 So you will be able to smell gas in the air long before it becomes concentrated enough to become flammable.

-TGP Pty Ltd is commited to ensuring the safe, reliable and efficient operation of the TGP.
-To find out more, please view our Risk Policy Statement.
+TGP Pty Ltd is committed to ensuring the safe, reliable and efficient operation of the TGP.
+To find out more, please contact us.